eoinkelly/notes/elasticsearch/elasticsearch.md

 * a `bool` query can be nested within a `filter`, `should` of another `bool`
 * combines scores together to return a single score

-Queries can be used in two contexts
+Bool queries can be used in two contexts

 1. filtering context: does this query match yes/no
     * aka "non scoring" query